-Terri Orwig – President
+Terri Orwig – Treasurer

 She also serves as secretary of the Acorn Board, a non-profit organization that operates an all volunteer community radio station KKRN, is involved in the Scratched Up Radio Theater at the station and helps with numerous fund-raising events for them including a monthly luncheon for the staff and patients at Hill Country.

 Since retirement she has been involved with the BBCLT on and off for 4 years, serving as secretary of the Board from 2014 through 2015 and now again as a board member and treasurer.
 She is excited about the potential good that this organization will bring to our rural community and the enthusiasm that all are bringing to this worthwhile project.

 Her passions are gardening, hiking, reading, yoga and travel and most of all her family!

 Heather ‘Puck’ Adams – Secretary

 Puck Adams has been involved in the BBCLT since 2016.
 The proud single mom to a fierce and intelligent daughter, she is devoted to helping improve the overall conditions in Big Bend.
 A community activist most of her life, Puck has helped with a large variety of organizations and projects, including but not limited to Food Not Bombs, Free Stores, community education projects, books for prisoners, and flash mobs of free cupcakes.
 A history major, she is well aware of how absolutely vital it is for communities to work together to improve their conditions.
 Along with being the Secretary for the BBCLT, she is also the manager of the Community Thrift Store and plays a key role in administrating the Co-Op project.
 She is also President of the Big Bend Community Club and a proud member of the local school board.
 She wants to work hard, have fun, and build Big Bend to be the best town possible for her daughter to grow up in.